peter28data/SQL/README.md

 ---

 ## Missing Values Management ##
-1. CASE WHEN Function: Utilized to change another feature in dataset if primary feature is before a timeline of 2021.
+1. CASE WHEN Function: Utilized to change another feature in dataset if the Primary feature is before 2021.

-2. COALESCE Function: Utilized below for less tasks such as removing unwanted characters, changing data type, and lower casing but for four features instead of one.
+2. COALESCE Function: Utilized to remove unwanted characters, changing data type, and lower casing.

 ---